Cornel West bid prompts worries from progressives: ‘I just wish he wasn’t doing it’

 Now, with the Republican nomination of former President Trump seeming more and more plausible, progressives are becoming more outspoken about their worries.

 Until recently, lawmakers on the left didn’t feel much need to voice any reservations they had about West.
-When he first announced he was running for president in early June, he did so under the grassroots People’s Party without much fanfare.
-Democrats weren’t really applauding him, but they also weren’t criticizing his bid either.
-There seemed little cause for concern on Capitol Hill.
+When he first announced he was running for president in early June, he did so under the grassroots People’s Party, without much fanfare.
+Democrats weren’t really applauding him but weren’t criticizing his bid, either; there seemed little cause for concern on Capitol Hill.

 The difference now is that West, unlike Stein, is a revered part of the progressive movement who has garnered goodwill from sitting members of Congress for his activism on behalf of working-class people.